-Every summer it’s the same in my house, and probably yours too.
-My wife and I get stumped trying to find low cost summer family fun ideas to keep our kids occupied.
+Every summer, my wife and I get stumped trying to find low cost summer family fun ideas to keep our kids occupied.

 Here are some of the best ideas we’ve found: